yvonne-nguyen/dh110/assignments/assignment-5.md

 ## Tasks
 1. Schedule a vaccine appointment.
-2. State/list which information is needed in order to complete the scheduling application.
+2. Find out which information is needed in order to complete the scheduling application.
 3. Filter results by distance (1 mile) and time/date (Oct 2, 2021 at 3PM).
 4. Sort by distance (closest to furthest).
-5. How to edit/fix a typo found on the "summary" page.
+5. Edit a typo found on the "summary" page.